 One of the biggest mistakes a person can make after getting into an auto accident that has caused injury to yourself or others is to not contact a personal injury attorney.

-A personal injury attorney with car accident case experience can not only provide you with legal guidance on how to talk to the other driver’s insurance company but can also determine whether you have a case to file a lawsuit against the other driver for personal injury.
+A personal injury attorney with car accident experience can provide you with legal guidance on how to talk to the other driver’s insurance company.
+They can also determine whether you have a case to file a lawsuit against the other driver for personal injury.

-A car accident attorney can help you in the following ways:
+A car accident attorney can also offer the following advantages:

-- help you file an auto accident claim with your auto insurance company
+- Help you file an auto accident claim with your insurance company.

 We Are Nationally Awarded Lawyers